TEN7-Archive/tractorbeam/README.md

 Open source, multi-tier website backups to S3.

-Tractorbeam is Docker container that can backup data from a variety of sources to an S3-compatible object store such as AWS, DigitalOcean Spaces, Google Cloud, Ceph, and more.
+Tractorbeam is a Docker container that can backup data from a variety of sources to an S3-compatible object store such as AWS, DigitalOcean Spaces, Google Cloud, Ceph, and more.
 All libraries and utilities are already in the container, so there's nothing more to install.

 ## Multi-tier backups